tidymodels/tidymodels.org-legacy/content/learn/develop/parameters/index.markdown

 ## Qualitative parameters

 Now let's look at an example of a qualitative parameter.
 If a model includes a data aggregation step, we want to allow users to tune how our parameters are aggregated.
 For example, in embedding methods, possible values might be `min`, `max`, `mean`, `sum`, or to not aggregate at all ("none").
 Since these cannot be put on a numeric scale, they are possible values of a qualitative parameter.
 We'll take "character" input (not "logical"), and we must specify the allowed values.
-By default we won't aggregate.
+By default we won't aggregate, so we are putting `"none"` as the first value.

 ```r